tynahuynh/groovey/README.md

 The application should now be running on your localhost.

+## Setup
+A Spotify project is needed to add credentials.
+Visit https://developer.spotify.com/ to sign up for an app and more information.

 ## Deployment
 To deploy on Heroku.
 Adjust the APP_NAME to your project name.
 ```